codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="90%"
  %}

+> Tip:
- Note that the app of apps pattern is best used for related but not interdependent applications.
-If you have applications that depend on each other (e.g. frontend that needs backend and backend that needs a DB) we suggest you use the standard [Helm dependency mechanism](https://helm.sh/docs/helm/helm_dependency/).
+  The app of apps pattern is best suited for related but not interdependent applications.
+If you have applications that depend on each other, such as a frontend that needs a backend, and a backend that needs a database, we suggest using the standard [Helm dependency mechanism](https://helm.sh/docs/helm/helm_dependency/){:target="\_blank"}.

 ## Related articles